A Table Full Of Joy

 salmon patties shaped before frying

-Dry: If the salmon mixture seems a little dry add 1-2 tbs of water.
+• Too Dry: If the salmon mixture seems a little dry, add 1-2 tbs of water.

-Oil: When frying use enough oil to so it comes up at least halfway on the side of the patties.
+• Oil: When frying, use enough oil so that it comes up at least halfway on the side of the patties.
 This ensures a golden crispy outside around the entire patty.

 Variations